guacsec/guac-docs/guac/certifier-scorecard.md

    - Validates repository metadata and accessibility

 2. **Scorecard Evaluation**:
-   - Runs security checks against target repositories
-   - Query mode: Fetches pre-computed results from OpenSSF Scorecard API
+   - Fetches pre-computed results from the OpenSSF Scorecard API
-   - Compute mode: Executes scorecard checks using the scorecard library and computes the result
+   - Falls back to computing the scorecard with the scorecard library when the API request fails

 3. **Data Ingestion**:
    - Converts scorecard results to structured JSON format
    - Publishes results through GUAC's event stream for ingestion

-## Operation Modes

-The scorecard certifier supports two modes: **Query mode** (default) fetches pre-computed results from the OpenSSF Scorecard API.
-It's fast, requires no authentication, but only covers repositories already analyzed by OpenSSF. **Compute mode** runs scorecard checks using the scorecard library, and computes the score.
-It provides complete coverage of any GitHub repository, but requires a GitHub token and uses more resources.

 ## Available Options